USEPA/WNTR/documentation/installation.rst

 	General information on Python can be found at https://www.python.org/.

-	Anaconda includes the Python packages needed for WNTR, including Numpy, Scipy, NetworkX, Pandas, Matplotlib, and Sympy.
+	Anaconda includes the Python packages needed for WNTR, including Numpy, Scipy, NetworkX, Pandas, Matplotlib, and SymPy.
 For more information on Python package dependencies, see :ref:`requirements`.

-	Anaconda also comes with Spyder, an interactive development environment (IDE), that includes enhanced editing and debug features along with a graphical user interface that is very similar to MATLAB.
+	Anaconda also comes with Spyder, an IDE, that includes enhanced editing and debug features along with a graphical user interface that is very similar to MATLAB.
 Debugging options are available from the toolbar.
 	Code documentation is displayed in the object inspection